Mudgeeraba S.C.: 1987–2013: President's Cup and First Division success

-2014 – present: Establishment of FFA Cup and Mediocrity
+Since 2014: Establishment of FFA Cup and Mediocrity

 The FFA Cup's first season was held in 2014 (known as the Australia Cup since 2022), giving a chance for clubs of small stature to compete at a state and national level.
 Mudgeeraba Soccer Club's first and best performance came in the 2015 season reaching the fourth round after beating Coomera Colts and Murwillumbah.
-Their FFA Cup run would end following a 2-0 defeat to Broadbeach United.
+Their FFA Cup run would end following a 2–0 defeat to Broadbeach United.